r-lib/mockery/README.md

 ### Testing

 Mockery is essentially a plugin for [testthat](github.com/hadley/testthat).
+Please read testthat's excellent documentation for getting set up with testing.

+Mockery provides the capacity for stubbing out functions and for verifying function calls during testing.
+Additional functionality wil be forthcoming.
+Please note any bugs or feature requests in github issues.

 #### Stubbing